-It’s cliche, I know: but once I learned how to roast my own red peppers, I’ve never gone back to store-bought.
+It’s cliche, I know: but once I learned how to roast red peppers under my oven’s broiler, I’ve never gone back to store-bought.
 And I can pretty confidently say I never will.
-The taste of red peppers roasted in your own oven is beyond compare.
-Fresh, smoky, and rich, roasted red peppers are so easy to make using your broiler setting at home.

 Here’s how to do it.

 Place whole red bell peppers on a rimmed baking sheet.

 Place the sheet on the top rack of your oven, placed about 1/3 of the way down, and broil until each side is blackened, about five minutes per side.

 Remove from the oven and cover the peppers with foil, paper towels, or a kitchen towel.
 This will “sweat” the peppers and eventually make the skin easier to peel off.